pydata/xarray/doc/user-guide/dask.rst

 - You've reduced the dataset (by filtering or with a groupby, for example) and now have something much smaller that fits in memory
 - You need to compute intermediate results since Dask is unable (or struggles) to perform a certain computation.
 The canonical example of this is normalizing a dataset, e.g., ``ds - ds.mean()``, when ``ds`` is larger than memory.
 Typically, you should either save ``ds`` to disk or compute ``ds.mean()`` eagerly.

-To do this, you can use :py:meth:`~xarray.Dataset.compute`:
+To do this, you can use :py:meth:`Dataset.compute` or :py:meth:`DataArray.compute`:

 .. ipython:: python